i2000s/en/_posts/2017-05-24-using-git-to-collaborate-with-people-who-dont-use-git.md

 bash SyncFromMaster.sh
 ```
 to see how it works.
-For this case, I have leave all collaborator's branches one commit behind the `master` branch, and you will see how the automatic merge happen when you run the script.
+For this case, I have leave all collaborator's branches one commit behind the `master` branch, and you will see how the automatic merges happen when you run the script.
+It may stop as there are uncommitted changes in sub-folders, where you need to manually review and commit the changes.

 Using submodules to call the shared BiBTeX database file
 ========================================================
 When I need to cite papers from the bibliography file, I use the bibliography repo, [Archive](https://github.com/i2000s/Archive), as a submodule of the paper writing project.
-By calling a submodule for a common BiBTeX file in writing papers, the team can always share the same bibtex keys and reference database in writing paper over
-time, which will usually save every group member's time in the end.
+By calling a submodule for a common BiBTeX file in writing papers, the team can always share the same BibTex keys and reference database in writing paper over time, which will usually save every group member's time in the end.
 The basic commands of submodule in Git can be found in the [official document](https://git-scm.com/docs/git-submodule) and the [Pro Git book](https://git-scm.com/book/en/v2/Git-Tools-Submodules), or follow [this](https://github.com/blog/2104-working-with-submodules) and [this](http://komodoide.com/blog/2014-05/git-submodules/) introductions to initialize the bibliography submodule to the master project.
-For short, I can briefly summarize a few useful commandlines that works for my workflow.
+For short, I will briefly summarize a few useful commands that work for my workflow.
-The script to automate some of the processes to be discussed below can be found in [my script repo](https://github.com/i2000s/scripts/tree/master/Git).
+The scripts to automate some of the processes to be discussed below can be found in [my script repo](https://github.com/i2000s/scripts/tree/master/Git).

 I define a `NanofiberPaper` branch in the `Archive` repo and only use this dedicated branch for my nanofiber paper writing.
 Changes made during the paper writing can be easily merged into the master branch of the bibliography repo and won't mess up the rest of the branches in case of conflicts.